skb50bd/Brotal.FireflyIII/.github/README.md

    ```
 3. **Monitor**: Check the Actions tab in GitHub to monitor the build and publish process

-### Manual Trigger
+### Manual Publishing

-You can manually trigger the workflow:
+You can manually trigger the workflow to publish the current version:
 1. Go to Actions tab in your repository
 2. Select "Build and Publish NuGet Package"
 3. Click "Run workflow"
 4. Choose the branch and click "Run workflow"

+**Note**: The workflow will check if the version already exists on NuGet and skip publishing if it does.

 ### Testing Locally